 Despite having no experience in animal care, they removed a fishhook from his mouth and nursed him back to health.
 So was born the Pelican Harbor Seabird Station.

 Over time, others joined the cause to rehabilitate then-endangered brown pelicans: veterinarian Jim McCoy volunteered his time, the Miami Dade Parks Department provided land and, in 1992, Miami Dade County built the current station.

 In 1993, Wendy Fox moved to Miami and began volunteering, bringing her son Brian along.
 By 2001, she had become Director and President of the Board, following Harry’s retirement and Darlene’s passing.
 The mandate and reach of the center grew, along with its operations.
-Wendy became President of the National Wildlife Rehabilitators Association, and Harry is currently the Vice President of the International Wildlife Rehabilitation Council.
+Wendy became President of the National Wildlife Rehabilitators Association, and at the time Harry also served as the Vice President of the International Wildlife Rehabilitation Council.

 The Station has developed into a leader in brown pelican care, with Wendy training rehabilitators in the U.S. Virgin Islands, and the Station staff rehabilitating pelicans contaminated in the Deepwater Horizon oil spill.

 A dedicated advocate for pelicans and all wildlife was lost in August 2011 when Wendy succumbed to cancer.
 As a testament to her love and concern for the Seabird Station and its mission when Wendy felt she could no longer fulfill her duties she stepped down only after ensuring her son Brian would move back home and continue the work as executive director.